RedMoose555/VehicleManagement-OOP-Project/README.md

 - The significance of writing clear and concise documentation to make code more maintainable and understandable for others.

 ## Conclusion
 This project has enhanced my understanding of Java and OOP concepts while allowing me to create a functional application.
-I look forward to expanding this project further by adding features such as a user interface or a database for persistent storage.
+I look forward to expanding this project further by adding features such as a user interface or a database for persistent storage :)